PharmD for Pharmacists

 For missed examinations and other mandatory course/program requirements, the petition and supporting documentation must be submitted within five business days of the missed examination or course/program requirement.

-If the petition is granted the course coordinator will be expected to proceed with the appropriate action according to the course policy.
+If the petition is approved the course coordinator will be expected to proceed with the appropriate action according to the course policy.
 Course policy must conform to the University Assessment and Grading Practices Policy.

 When a petition has been approved for a missed examination, assignment or other mandatory course/program requirement, and the sum of all other examinations and evaluations in the course is equal to or greater than 20% of the total grade: